 (User-friendly URL: This webpage can be reached at www.charlottesville.org/cityEVnetwork)

-The City of Charlottesville created this mini-grant program from the Green City Initiatives Fund.
+The City of Charlottesville created this mini-grant program from the Green City Initiatives Fund on Nov.
+4, 2013.
 The Green City Initiatives Fund is for use by City Council to sponsor sustainability-related pilot projects and initiatives that promote and support its Green City Vision.
-This mini-grant program aims to support the development of a publically-accessible EV (electric vehicle) charging network in Charlottesville with charging stations located around the City near or co-located with commercial and retail activities, easily accessible from likely entrance routes to the City, managed with reasonable rates and hours of use, and listed on publically-accessible charging locator maps and databases used by EV drivers.
+This mini-grant program aims to support the development of a publicly-accessible EV (electric vehicle) charging network in Charlottesville with charging stations located around the City near or co-located with commercial and retail activities, easily accessible from likely entrance routes to the City, managed with reasonable rates and hours of use, and listed on publicly-accessible charging locator maps and databases used by EV drivers.

 Questions and applications can be sent to firstname.lastname@example.org.